saschafuchs/KoalityGuideJsClient/readme.md

 ## Features
 - **Fallback language**: when creating a new client a fallback language can be added.
 If no guide for the actual language was found the client will return the fallback language guide if exists.
 - **Multi format**: in future it will be possible to fetch the guide in multiple formats.
 We will start with markdown (md) and html.

+## To do

+- **Access control**: Use tokens to gain access to the KoalityGuide server.
+- **Overwrite axios**: It should be possible to inject an axios client with custom settings.
+- **Multiple KoalityGuide servers**: KoalityGuide could be a framework or server detached from the content it is offers.
+So there could be many servers.
+- **Recommendations**: If you read this guide, this one could alo be interesting.
+- **Directory**: Show all guides for a whole directory.